DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	3. Add to `command-parts` (using flag `ch2-installed-ITEM` and `ch2-carrying-ITEM`)
 	4. Add to script `command-parts-q` (if multiple words, add a no-spaces option, too)

+Other notes:

+- `ch2-hide-X` concerns moving the entity itself around the physical game map; `ch2-pickup-X` and `ch2-install-X` concern setting flags to make the item appear on the ASCII serial map, serial inventory list, etc.

 ## Puzzles to implement

 (Also see the brainstorming far below)